 These prices might be a bit steep for most people looking to retire early, especially considering they may be double this amount for a couple.
 Furthermore, these premiums will grow every year with health care age inflation (older people pay higher premiums) and health care price inflation (the cost of medical services goes up with time).
 You can see how the cost of health insurance can quickly become out of reach for the average American family.

 Now the good news — and there is some!

-Retirees have to pay these high premiums only until they turn 65 and Medicare kicks in.
-For those who have enough saved up for retirement, a few years of this kind of health care expense might be manageable.
+Retirees have to pay these high premiums only until they turn 65 and Medicare takes over.
+For those who have enough saved up for retirement, a few years of this high expense might be manageable.